-Meet Larissa V. Rodríguez, MD, professor of urology, vice chair of academics, USC Institute of Urology, Keck School of Medicine of USC, and director, USC Female Pelvic Medicine and Reconstructive Surgery, Keck Medicine – Beverly Hills.
+Dr. Rodríguez is the vice chair of academics at the USC Institute of Urology of Keck Medicine of USC and director of USC Female Pelvic Medicine and Reconstructive Surgery at Keck Medicine – Beverly Hills.

 She is a leader in pelvic medicine and reconstructive surgery.

 “My specialty, previously known as female urology, has evolved into pelvic medicine and reconstructive surgery.
 I specialize in treating voiding dysfunction, vaginal prolapse, urethral diverticuli, incontinence, inability to urinate and urinary retention in both men and women.
 I also specialize in reconstruction.
 If a surgeon removes a bladder due to cancer, we can build a new one.”

 “I knew I wanted to be in academic medicine, and pelvic medicine seemed to be a very open field.
 Very little research had been done in this area at the time, and there were very few clinical surgeons who engaged in this research.
 The appeal to pursue urology came from the opportunity to help expand the field.
 I wanted to develop new techniques for treating and preventing diseases of the pelvic area.

 Also, because urologists treat a significant number of female patients, we have the opportunity to make an impact on women’s health.
 Urology considers the difference between men and women biologically, which was very interesting to me as well.”

 “I like to provide my patients with evidence-based discussions and alternatives, so they can be involved in the treatment process.
 It’s my job to give them choices and allow them to consider the treatments they are willing to undergo.
 Some patients may find that perplexing because they are used to seeing a doctor who tells them what they need.
 I don’t often do that.
 Because many problems affecting the pelvic floor are quality of life issues, patients should decide how much the condition impacts their lives.
 That’s a very personal process.”